ohmybash/oh-my-bash/plugins/README.md

-# Oh My Bash: Enhancing Your Development Experience
+# Oh-My-Bash Plugins: Enhancing Your Development Experience

 "Oh My Bash won't make you a tenfold developer... but it might make you feel like one."